SineadMorris/shinySIR/README.md

 References
 ----------

+1. RM Anderson and R May (1992) Infectious Diseases of Humans: Dynamics and Control.
+Oxford Science Publications.

-MJ Keeling and P Rohani (2008) Modeling Infectious Diseases in Humans and Animals.
+2. MJ Keeling and P Rohani (2008) Modeling Infectious Diseases in Humans and Animals.
 Princeton University Press.

-RM Anderson and R May (1992) Infectious Diseases of Humans: Dynamics and Control.
-Oxford Science Publications.
+3. ON Bjornstad (2018) Epidemics: Models and Data using R. Springer.